-The IG office is comprised of 12 staff positions.
-(Please see Appendix A for staff biographies.)
+The IG office was comprised of 12 staff positions in 2018, an additional position was recently added.
+(Please see Appendix A for current staff biographies.)

 Professional Development

 The IG recognizes that the quality and effectiveness of its services are dependent upon a professionally trained staff.
 Please see Appendix A, Staff Biographies, which highlights the key certifications earned by the IG staff.
 To this end, the IG allocates a portion of its resources to ensure continuing professional education as a key requirement of the aforementioned standards.